getappmap/appmap-agent-js/README.md

     - [in VS Code](https://appland.com//docs/reference/remote-recording#visual-studio-code)
     - [in JetBrains IDEs](https://appland.com/docs/reference/remote-recording#jetbrains-intellij-pycharm-rubymine)
     - [with curl](https://appland.com/docs/reference/remote-recording.html#remote-recording-api)
-4. Interact with your application or service to exercise code whitelisted in `appmap.yml`
+4. Interact with your application or service to exercise code included in `appmap.yml`
 5. Stop the recording and save the new AppMap to disk.